 Monroe County Community College's program offers learning opportunities in the classroom, laboratory setting, and clinical setting.
-After admission to the program, a total of 38 credit hours of study are required.
-The certificate in practical nursing program is fully approved through the Michigan Board of Nursing.
+After admission to the program, a total of 38 credit hours of study is required.
+The practical nursing program is fully approved through the Michigan Board of Nursing.

 Upon program completion, students will be prepared and eligible to apply for licensure in the State of Michigan.
-Students must meet the Michigan Board of Nursing eligibility requirements and successfully pass the National Council Licensure Exam (NCLEX-PN) in order to become a licensed practice nurse.
+Students must meet the Michigan Board of Nursing eligibility requirements and successfully pass the National Council Licensure Exam (NCLEX-PN) in order to become a licensed practical nurse.